 Debt-To-Income (DTI) Ratio Concerns

 The Debt-To-Income Ratio, or DTI, is a number that creditors look at when evaluating applications.
-The DTI compares an applicants monthly income against their monthly debt.
+The DTI compares an applicant’s monthly income against their monthly debt.

 Increased Monthly Payments – Many borrowers choose to refinance their student loans on a 5-year repayment plan.
 The 5-year loan terms have the lowest rates available.
-The danger in this route is that the minimum monthly payment needs to be quite large in order to pay the debt in full.
-Thus, the short repayment plan means much lower interest rates, but higher monthly payments.
+The danger in this route is that the minimum monthly payment needs to be quite large to pay the debt in full.
+Thus, the short repayment plan means much lower interest rates but higher monthly payments.
 While this is a great way to eliminate debt, it can make qualifying for a mortgage harder.
-Borrowers who may be considering buying a home in the future should focus on longer repayment lengths in order to keep their minimum monthly payment lower.
+Borrowers who may be considering buying a home in the future should focus on longer repayment lengths to keep their minimum monthly payment lower.

-Cosigner Concerns – Some borrowers choose to have a cosigner on their refinance loan in order to help their chances of approval.
+Cosigner Concerns – Some borrowers choose to have a cosigner on their refinance loan to help their chances of approval.
 Cosigners who were not on the original loans will have new debt added to their credit report.
-Even if the primary borrowers is making payments on time, cosigners can still face negative consequences for being on the loan because cosigned loans are often included in DTI calculations by creditors.
+Even if the primary borrower is making payments on time, cosigners can still face negative consequences for being on the loan because cosigned loans are often included in DTI calculations by creditors.
 If the cosigner was on the original loan, and the new monthly payment is lower, the refinance can help the cosigner.
 If the cosigner was on the original loan and not included on the new loan, the refinance is a great way to get a cosigner release.

 Tax Deductions Issues

 One way the government helps with student loan repayment is in the form of a tax deduction.